ibm-cloud-docs/CDN/running-status.md

 origin.example.com
 119.xx.xx.xx
 ```
-{:codeblock}
+{: codeblock}

 Now the IBM CNAME is pointing to your own origin's hostname.
 By switching the DNS CNAME record target value, the IBM CNAME can ensure your domain still reachable even when the CDN is stopped.

 For more informtion about IBM CNAME, see the [FAQ for CDN CNAME](#faq-for-cdn-cname).

 ### Akamai CNAME
 {: akamai-cname}
 Akamai CNAME is the endpoint provided by Akamai.
 When your domain is cnamed to the Akamai CNAME, it can also resolve your domain to Akamai edge servers, and because it has fewer DNS chain nodes, it has a shorter DNS lookup time than the IBM CNAME.

 In the previous CDN mapping `example.cdn-demo.com`, for example, the Akamai CNAME is `cert-00036-cdnedge-bluemix.akamaized.net.edgekey.net.`.
 If the domain is pointed to the Akamai CNAME, then the `dig` result looks like the following example.